AleeyCreative/cashlook/README.md

 ## [Caveat](#caveat)

-This extension only support a handful of the more common currencies for now:
+This extension only come with a handful of the more common currencies for now:

 1. USD (US Dollar)
 2. CAD (Canadian Dollar)